34-Year-Old Pitcher – Cincinnati Reds

 Scott Feldman Contract Information:

-Feldman signed a three-year, $30 million contract with the Astros in December of 2013.
+Signed a one-year, $2.3 million contract with the Reds in January of 2017.

 To instantly reveal our fantasy analysis of every player – including Scott Feldman – simply subscribe now.